MouseBiteLabs/Pocket-Protector-Power-Board/README.md

 Some features of this power board include:

 * Changing the power switch to a "soft power switch," meaning the main power of the Game Boy does not flow through the switch.
 A dirty power switch can severly impact performance, so using this scheme can remedy that issue.
-* Generally improved efficiency over the OEM regulator, and increased switching frequency.
 * Bootloop protection circuitry to prevent overdischarge of the battery past 3 V (a safe limit for lithium ion batteries), and to allow the Game Boy to die gracefully instead of violently stuttering until the regulator gives up.
 * Load sharing (aka "power path") for charge-and-play capability.

 This board was tested exclusively with this battery; any deviation from this one is 100% up to the user to determine compatibility: https://retrogamerepairshop.com/collections/gbp-power/products/102045-900mah-lipo-battery-cell?variant=40148887437484

 **This battery includes a DW01 protection IC to prevent overcharge and deep overdischarge.
 Any battery used in this build must include a DW01 protection IC.
-This board does not include these protections.**
+This circuit board does not include these protections.**

 ## Testing and Installation Steps